vincentntang/vincentntang.com/content/posts/20240226-bayhacks-thoughts/index.md

 To think this all started because one of my friends said "Hey vincent why don't you host a tech event" and then I threw a friend together at a foodtruck event 2.5 years ago.
 Then a logo got made.
 Then sponsors came.
 Then a nonprofit came along.
 Then 501c3 status, a bunch of crazy adventures like meeting Steve Wozniack, and now this

 Just wow I feel like the TV show Silicon Valley is not that far off from the reality I went through with Tampa Devs.
 I am so proud of everything Charlton Trezevant, Josef Sieber, and Matthew Yorkgitis has done.

+> These are notes I copied from LinkedIn, celebrating the success of leadership culture I helped foster

 ![](./img/tampadevs.jpeg)